jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/option/README.md

-# Visual Studio Code Option
+# Jupyter Option

-The `vscode-option` is a web component implementation of an [option](https://w3c.github.io/aria/#option).
+The `jp-option` is a web component implementation of an [option](https://w3c.github.io/aria/#option).

-The `vscode-option` component will only provide internals related to form association when used within a form-associated component.
-See the `vscode-dropdown` component for more details.
+The `jp-option` component will only provide internals related to form association when used within a form-associated component.
+See the `jp-dropdown` component for more details.

 ## Attributes